RegardsOss/RegardsOss.github.io/REGARDS-docs/frontend/modules/dynamic-modules.md

  ```bash
  npm link web_modules/modules/new-module-name
  ```
- - Add your module to the list of depencies into the main "webapp/package.json" : "@regardsoss-modules/new-module-name": "<module version>"
+ - Add your module to the list of depencies into the main "webapp/package.json" : "@regardsoss-modules/<new module name>": "<module version>"
  - Add your module to the list of available modules.
 To do so, update the file "webapp/web_modules/utils/modules/src/ModulesManager.js" to add your new moudle into the `AVAILABLE_MODULES` variable.
-Each value in this variable reference the name of the module as it is defined in the webapck dependencies.
+Each value in this variable reference the name of the module as it is defined in the webpack dependencies.
 So to add the new module "@regardsoss-modules/myModule", just add "myModule" into the `AVAILABLE_MODULES` variable.

 **Congratulations**, your module is ready!
 You can now run the frontend with :
 ```bash